Temporal Locality in Online Algorithms: Automated Algorithm Synthesis

 \section{Automated Algorithm Synthesis}

-In this section, we describe a technique for automated design of time-local algorithms for local optimization problems.
-This technique allows us to automatically obtain both upper and lower bounds for unclocked time-local algorithms.
+In this section, we describe a technique for automated design of time-local algorithms for local optimization problems, defined in Section~\ref{sec:local-problems}.
+This technique allows us to automatically obtain both upper and lower bounds for regular time-local algorithms.
 In particular, for deterministic algorithms, we can synthesize \emph{optimal} algorithms.
 We also discuss how to extend our approach to randomized algorithms.
 As our case study problem, we use the simplified variant of online file migration.